alexdrone/S.swift/README.md

 ```
 <sup>Check out Style.yaml in the Demo project to see more examples of property definitions.
 Many more constructs such as inheritance and extensions are available.</sub>

-is transformed into a strongly typed, stylesheet in swift
+is transformed into a strongly typed, stylesheet in swift (**for brevity's sake only the interface of the generated code is shown below**)

 ```swift